Nauset Light: History

 The tower that eventually became Nauset Light was constructed in 1877 as one of two towers in Chatham.
 It was moved to Eastham in 1923 to replace the Three Sisters of Nauset, three small wood lighthouses that had been decommissioned.
 They have since been relocated to a small field about 1000 ft west of the Nauset Light.
 Nauset Light was originally all white, but in the 1940s, the top section of the tower was painted red, creating the iconic appearance.

-The light was automated and the keeper's house was sold in 1955.
+The Light was automated and the Keeper's house was sold in 1955.
 The original fourth-order Fresnel lens was removed in 1981 and replaced with aerobeacons.
 The lens is on display in the Salt Pond Visitor Center of the Cape Cod National Seashore.
 In December 2008, the old-style bulbs in the aerobeacons were replaced with 400 watt metal halide bulbs.

 Due to coastal erosion, by the early 1990s Nauset Light was less than 50 ft from the edge of the 70 ft cliff on which it stood.
 In 1993, the Coast Guard proposed decommissioning the light.
 Following a great public outcry, the non-profit Nauset Light Preservation Society was formed and funded, and in 1995, it leased the lighthouse from the Coast Guard.
 The Society arranged for both the tower and the brick oil house to be relocated, in November 1996, to a location 336 ft west of its original position – which by then was only 37 ft from the cliff's edge.
 The move was accomplished successfully by International Chimney Corporation, which had moved the larger Highland Light a similar distance earlier that year, with assistance from Expert Movers and a consultant, Pete Friesen.

 The light was again lit on May 10, 1997.
 During the ceremony at that time, the Coast Guard transferred ownership of the lighthouse to the National Park Service, but the operation was assumed by the Nauset Light Preservation Society.

-In 1998, Mary Daubenspeck, who had owned the keeper's house since 1955, agreed to donate it to the National Park Service with the right to live in it for 25 years.
+In 1998, Mary Daubenspeck, who had owned the Keeper's House (and Oil House) privately since 1982 (having purchased both from Miriam Rowell, who with her husband Lucien had become the first private residential owners in 1955), elected not to move the Keeper's House to a privately owned lot distant from the Lighthouse, but rather agreed to donate it to the National Park Service in the interest of posterity and so as to preserve the Nauset Light landmark's authenticity -- while retaining the right to occupy it for 25 years.
 It was agreed that the house would be moved from its original location, then only 23 ft from the edge of the cliff, to a new location near the relocated tower.
 The move was completed in October 1998 by Gary Sylvester's Building Movers & Excavators.
+Mary Daubenspeck had previously donated the Oil House in 1996 so that it could be moved at the same time as the Lighthouse.